Competition Goal:

 • Individuals publicly banned from doing business with the U.S. government, such as individuals debarred, suspended, or otherwise excluded from or ineligible for participation in federal programs, are not eligible to compete.

-I am providing the application as part of my participation in this competition.
+Individuals participating in malign foreign talent recruitment programs[A] of foreign countries of risk[B] are not eligible to compete.
+Further, teams, including mentors, that include individuals participating in malign foreign talent recruitment programs of foreign countries of risk are not eligible to compete.
 I understand that I am providing this application to the Federal Government.
-I certify under penalty of perjury that I, as a mentor or named competitor, as applicable, meet the eligibility requirements for this competition and will comply with all other rules contained in the Official Rules document.
+I certify under penalty of perjury that I, named competitor, as applicable, meet the eligibility requirements for this competition and will comply with all other rules contained in the Official Rules document.
 My participation in the competition constitutes a deemed representation that I comply with the Official Rules document.
 I further represent that the information contained in the application is true and contains no misrepresentations.
-I understand false statements or misrepresentations to the Federal Government may result in civil and/or criminal penalties under 18 U.S.C. § 1001 and § 287.
+I understand false statements or misrepresentations to the Federal Government may result in civil and/or criminal penalties under 18 U.S.C. § 1001 and § 287, and 31 U.S.C. §§ 3729-3733 and 3801-3812.